 Illiquid Investments Risk

 Illiquid securities may be difficult to dispose of at a fair price at the times when the Fund believes it is desirable to do so.
 The market price of illiquid securities generally is more volatile than that of more liquid securities, which may adversely affect the price that the Fund pays for or recovers upon the sale of illiquid securities.
-Illiquid securities are also more difficult to value and the manager’s judgment may play a greater role in the valuation process.
-Investment of the Fund’s assets in illiquid securities may restrict the Fund’s ability to take advantage of market opportunities.
-The risks associated with illiquid securities may be particularly acute in situations in which the Fund’s operations require cash and could result in the Fund borrowing to meet its short-term needs or incurring losses on the sale of illiquid securities.
+Significant changes in the capital markets, including recent disruption and volatility, have had, and may in the future have, a negative effect on the valuations of certain illiquid investments.
+Illiquid securities are also more difficult to value and the manager's judgment may play a greater role in the valuation process.
+Although certain illiquid investments are not publicly traded, applicable accounting standards and valuation principles require the Fund to assume as part of its valuation process that such investments are sold in a principal market to market participants (even if the Fund plans on holding such investments to maturity).
+In addition, investment of the Fund's assets in illiquid securities may restrict the Fund's ability to take advantage of market opportunities.
+The risks associated with illiquid securities may be particularly acute in situations in which the Fund's operations require cash and could result in the Fund borrowing to meet its short-term needs or incurring losses on the sale of illiquid securities.
 Although many of the Rule 144A Securities in which the Fund invests may be, in the view of the manager, liquid, if qualified institutional buyers are unwilling to purchase these Rule 144A Securities, they may become illiquid.

 Smaller Company Risk